Not My Job: We Quiz Composer Michael Giacchino On Decomposition

 GIACCHINO: And thank God.
 On their end, they were just like, just please let there be music in our movie.

-GIACCHINO: It wasn't until the first day of scoring that I was terrified because what I did was I brought out the original theme, the "Star Wars" theme that John Williams wrote, and we decided to use that as our warm-up cue.
+GIACCHINO: And so we both kind of - it kind of worked from both ends.
+But it wasn't until the first day of scoring that I was terrified because what I did was I brought out the original theme, the "Star Wars" theme that John Williams wrote, and we decided to use that as our warm-up cue.
 So we were testing microphones, and when the - and the orchestra starts playing that scene.
-We all know it so well, and it's so amazing.
+We all know it so well.
+And it's so amazing.
 And I sat there going, oh, my God.
 What the hell did I do?
-Why did I even say yes?
+Why did I even say yes to this?

 SAGAL: Hey, let's all remind ourselves of the work of genius that I now have to match.
 OK.